mrismanaziz/Reforestation/README.md

-## How do you find Will Smith in the snow?
-Look for fresh prints.
+## Did you hear about the cheese factory that exploded in France?
+There was nothing left but de Brie.